 Co-owner Sachia Tinsley helped open her sister’s beloved Italian spot, Osteria La Spiga, on Capitol Hill, so it’s no surprise the menu at her cafe embraces European fare like fresh pastas (lasagna with ragu, tagliatelle with forest mushroom cream sauce), crispy polenta cakes, and beef bourguignon.

 Seattle’s most famous chicken shack began in 1984 as a counter across the street from Garfield High School; now more than a dozen locations across Washington dispense original, spicy, and half-and-half combos.
 Seattle-area locations have set up online ordering for takeout and delivery.

 Ezell Stephens (yes, that Ezell) went on to found this duo of fried chicken shops, whose crispy, well-seasoned wings and thighs remind you why this man is a legend in the first place.
 Takeout options range from snack-size combos to family-style spreads, and the Everett location does gluten-free bird, if you call ahead.

 Decadent cookies (including vegan and gluten free creations) based in Kirkland, but shipped nationwide.
 You can also find them at some Seattle-area farmers markets.

 A picture of an alien adorns the side of this food truck, a tribute to co-owner Brandon Terry’s Roswell hometown.
 Flavors from New Mexico rule a menu full of green chile stew, frito pie, and smothered posole burritos.
-Check Facebook for whereabouts.
+The truck is still parked for winter, but you can check Facebook for whereabouts.

-Matthew Lewis’s mobile ode to his native New Orleans arrived in the early days of Seattle’s food trucks and remains one of our best.
-Check Facebook for current locations and menu; right now you can text orders in advance.
+Matthew Lewis’s mobile ode to his native New Orleans arrived in the early days of Seattle’s food trucks and remains one of our best, with a menu full of po'boys, gumbo, shrimp and grits, and way more.
+Check Facebook for current locations and menu.